-Vladimir Mashkov is a Russian actor, known to Western audiences for his work in the film Behind Enemy Lines (2001) and film Mission: Impossible – Ghost Protocol (2011).
-Mashkov was a film director, producer and writer for the Russian film Papa (2004).
+Vladimir Mashkov is a Russian actor, known to Western audiences for his work in the films Behind Enemy Lines (2001) and Mission: Impossible – Ghost Protocol (2011).
+By the way, Mashkov was a film director, producer and screenwriter for the Russian film Papa (2004).
 The actor received the title of People’s Artist of the Russian Federation and was awarded the Nika, Golden Eagle and TEFI prizes.

-And for his film Papa (2004) Vladimir was awarded the Audience Award at Moscow International Film Festival.
+For his film Papa (2004) Vladimir was awarded the Audience Award at the Moscow International Film Festival.

-Mashkov’s first wife was an actress Shevchenko Elena.
-They have a daughter Maria Mashkova.
+Mashkov’s first wife was actress Shevchenko Elena.
+They have daughter Maria Mashkova.
 Elena was hurt by her ex-husband.
-According to close Elena’s friends, when Mashkov was not famous, he sometimes beat his pregnant wife.
+According to Elena’s close friends, when Mashkov was not famous, he sometimes beat his pregnant wife.
 Now Elena tries to speak about Vladimir with warmth.

-However, when they were students at Novosibirsk drama school Elena complained to teachers at her husband.
-According to the rumors because of those complaints Mashkov was expelled from school, left his pregnant wife and moved to Moscow, where he entered the Moscow Art Theater School.
+However, when they were students at the Novosibirsk drama school Elena complained to teachers at her husband.
+According to the rumors, because of those complaints Mashkov was expelled from school, left his pregnant wife and moved to Moscow, where he entered the Moscow Art Theater School.

 In Moscow, Vladimir met his new passion – Alena Khovanskaya.
 They were together for nine years.

 After leaving Khovanskaya Mashkov began a series of short love affairs.
 At the same time, he went to America, where he met journalist Ksenia Terentieva, who helped the actor to learn English.

 In his personal life Mashkov had one more journalist Svetlana Bobrova.
 They met in 1994 when Mashkov came to Novosibirsk.
 At that time, Svetlana worked as costume designer in the theatre.